 Microsoft Teams is a platform that Enable and our clients find invaluable to a functioning flexible collaborative working environment.
-We created this guide to explain the features of Teams and to help as many churches as possible know about and be able to use this resource, especially at a time when the ability to work remotely is crucial.
+We created this guide to explain the features of Teams and to help as many churches as possible know about and be able to use this resource.

 What is Microsoft Teams

 The best way to understand Microsoft Teams is as a Collaboration Dashboard.
 It is a launching pad for working remotely with others.
 Teams operates much like a smart phone in that it is a one-stop-shop for accessing various tools used to keep yourself and your teammates on task and up to date.
 It provides multiple channels of communication, including chat, video, message board style forums, file-sharing and more!